Kurukaymak, Hozat

 Kurukaymak (Qewxe) is a village in the Hozat District, Tunceli Province, Turkey.
-The village is populated by Kurds of the Qoçan tribe and had a population of 6 in 2022.
+The village is populated by Kurds of the Qoçan tribe and had a population of six in 2022.
 No population was registered in the village between 2007 and 2021.

 The hamlets of Doğyurdu, Kapıkaya, Yanıktaş and Yeşerti are attached to the village.

+History

+The village was depopulated by the Turkish authorities in the 1990s and only recently has the locals been allowed to return.